Yang-SooHyun/GLCD250-MOD/README.md

 - train and evaluate the Chl-a estimation model
 - generate the final GLCD250-MOD outputs

-The repository is intended to document the data generation workflow and support reproducibility of the GLCD250-MOD dataset.
+The repository documents the data generation workflow and supports reproducibility of the GLCD250-MOD dataset.

 ---